Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-1/_posts/2017-01-07-developmentenvironment.md

 Before moving on this week, you should ensure you are comfortable with the following;

 - Be capable of performing the following actions via command line.
     - Navigate between and around directories.
     - List the contents of directories.
-(Including ‘hidden’ files’)
+(Including 'hidden' files')
-	- Be able to change a files name.
+    - Be able to change a file's name.
     - Be able to create an empty file.
     - Be able to create a new directory.
     - Be able to move a file/directory.
     - Be able to delete a file.
     - Be able to delete a directory.
-	- Understand what a ‘super user’ is.
+    - Understand what a 'superuser' is.
 (Unix only)
     - Understand what file permissions are, how to view them, and how to change them.
 (Unix only)